 — 2.
 Furstenberg’s Correspondence principle —

-We now state the general correspondence principle that, in the particular case and is the shift defined above, allows one to actually deduce Szemerédi’s theorem from theorem 3.
+We now state the general correspondence principle that, in the particular case , allows one to derive Szemerédi’s theorem from Theorem 3.

-Theorem 4 (Furstenberg’s Correspondence Principle)Let be a countable amenable semigroup (with identity) and let be a Følner sequence.
+Theorem 4 (Furstenberg’s Correspondence Principle)Let be a countable commutative semigroup (with identity) and admitting a Følner sequence .
 Let be a subset with positive upper density.
 Then there exists a probability space , a measure preserving -action on and a set such that and for any

 Proof: Consider the compact space and let be the characteristic function of (i.e. if and otherwise).
 Consider the action of given by for any and .
 Let be the orbit closure of , i.e. where the topology on is the product topology.